linuxkit/linuxkit/docs/yaml.md

 The `linuxkit build` command assembles a set of containerised components into in image.
-The simplest type of image is just a `tar` file of the contents (useful for debugging) but more useful outputs add a `Dockerfile` to build a container, or build a full disk image that can be booted as a linuxKit VM.
+The simplest type of image is just a `tar` file of the contents (useful for debugging) but more useful outputs add a `Dockerfile` to build a container, or build a full disk image that can be booted as a linuxkit VM.
 The main use case is to build an assembly that includes `containerd` to run a set of containers, but the tooling is very generic.

 The yaml configuration specifies the components used to build up an image .
 All components